How to protect yourself against energy price hikes

 If you’re already on a fixed tariff, make sure you keep an eye on when your deal is due to expire and move to another fixed deal before it ends and you’re placed onto a standard tariff.
 If your existing deal has an early exit penalty fee, remember you won’t have to pay a penny if you switch during the 42 days up to the end-date of your fixed tariff.

-Run an energy price comparison with us today, and you could potentially save up to £618* on your annual gas and electricity bills.
+Run an energy price comparison with us today, and you could potentially save up to hundreds of pounds on your annual gas and electricity bills.

 Click here to run an energy price comparison, and see if you could be paying less for your gas and electricity.